Learn

 The practical tradeoffs between the two approaches

-Local-first design is stronger when privacy, low friction, and device-bound control matter more than cross-device continuity.
+Local-first design is stronger when privacy, easy setup, and device-bound control matter more than cross-device continuity.

 Online simulators are stronger when remote access, shared identity, and centralized recovery matter most.